 Villages vary in size and proximity to the nearest town.
 Village shops have largely vanished, bus services are less frequent, and village pubs are joining the many closed village churches.

 There are few organisations that offer specialist evangelistic ministry appropriate to rural culture in the UK.
 Those that exist, do not even reach 2% of the rural population in any one year, and is far less than the rate at which the rural population changes.

 Realising that the presence of rural churches should be central to a strategy to re-evangelise the rural areas, Rural Mission Solutions seeks to inspire, encourage and equip village churches for mission.
 The two main ways in which we do that is through local rural mission consultations and our programme of webinars and videos.
-Despite limited internet access in some areas, the majority of people in rural UK have internet access, enabling them to access some of our online resources.
+Despite limited internet access in some areas, 94% of rural households have broadband internet access, enabling them to access some of our online resources.